luckymarmot/API-Flow/src/README.md

 - **responses -** a Map of Responses or References to shared responses that can be returned by this operation.
 - **endpoints -** a Map of URLs or References to shared endpoints that is used by this request.
-We **strongly** recommend to only have References to shared endpoints in this Map, if it is used.
+We **strongly** recommend to only have References to shared endpoints in this Map if it is used.
 If this Map is left empty, the `endpoints` field from the containing `Resource` should be used.
 - **interfaces -** a Map of Interfaces or References to shared Interfaces that this Request implements.

 #### Context
-Contexts are one of the more powerful and complex aspects of API-Flow, and are a generalization of the concept of typed bodies in RAML.
+Contexts are one of the more powerful and complex aspects of API-Flow and are a generalization of the concept of typed bodies in RAML.
 In RAML, it is possible to define different bodies schemas/dataTypes depending on the Content-Type, which can be particularly useful to represent the differences between JSON and XML schemas.
-In this case, each Content-Type header value would define a Context, and the body parameters would be filtered according to which context is applicable to them.
+In this case, each Content-Type header value would define a Context and the body parameters would be filtered according to which context is applicable to them.

 For instance, if we had the Context<Content-Type=application/json> and two body